ContinuousEngineeringProject/ContinuousEngineeringProject.github.io/community/repo_example/docs/CONTRIBUTING.md

     Signed-off-by: Joe Smith <joe.smith@email.com>

-Use your real name (sorry, no pseudonyms or anonymous contributions.)

 If you set your `user.name` and `user.email` git configs, you can sign your commit automatically with `git commit -s`.

 ## Coding Style